 You’re perhaps looking for a 2-line answer to that question.
 So I’ll give you a brief answer:

-Yes, of course, it’s still worth it in 2020.
+Yes, of course, it’s still worth it in 2021.
 If you’ve been monetizing your blogs with Google AdSense, you could add up additional blog income streams to the mix.
 Don’t use a similar contextual ad network alongside Google AdSense because that might take you into the hot waters.
 You can sell your service or add affiliate links to your content instead.
-So long story short is that Google AdSense is worth using it in 2020 and beyond.
+So long story short is that Google AdSense is worth using in 2021 and beyond.

 Let’s move forward and shed some light on why bloggers leave the Google AdSense program in the first place.